 6. Significant Changes in Communication

-If you and your partner typically have healthy communication in your relationship but they suddenly become quiet, it could be something to worry about.
-Maybe your partner has expressed that they have unmet needs or desires, and as a result of feeling unheard or ignored, has shut down.
-Perhaps your partner usually talks to you about their day at work, but suddenly responds with one or two words when you attempt to inquire about it.
+If you and your partner typically communicate well in your relationship but suddenly become quiet, it could be something to worry about.
+Maybe your partner has expressed that they have unmet needs or desires and has shut down because they feel unheard or ignored.
+Perhaps your partner usually talks to you about their day at work but suddenly responds with one or two words when you attempt to inquire about it.

-These significant changes and lack of communication could mean that they are now sharing those details with someone else, or that there is something they don’t want to lie about or disclose to you.
-Conversely, it could mean that your partner is experiencing frustration regarding unresolved issues and being distant as a result.
+These significant changes and lack of communication could mean that they are now sharing those details with someone else or that there is something they don’t want to lie about or disclose to you.
+Conversely, it could mean your partner is experiencing frustration regarding unresolved issues and being distant.

 7. Changes in Sexual Desire